mse-cfht/etc_flagey_ver2018/README.md

 Installation
 ------------
-To install the package, retrieve the associate git repository and do the following:
+To install the package, retrieve the associated git repository and type the following:

     git clone https://github.com/mse-cfht/etc_flagey_ver2018.git